hnlearndev/rslife/README.md

 let data_from_ods = MortData::from_ods("data/mortality.ods", "select")?;
 ```

-Direct ingestion from SOA or IFOA mortality and morbidity database
+Direct ingestion from SOA, IFOA and Australian Government Actuary mortality and morbidity database

+More direct API are coming in the next releases.
+Please feel free to suggest your favorite database.

 ```rust
 // ELT No.15 Female